Who will be Louisiana’s next governor? What do citizens want addressed?

 “Bad roads, there’s a lot of bad bridges,” says Pat Fisher.

-The people we spoke with say the infrastructure of our roads doesn’t seem to be getting any better.
+The people WGNO spoke with say the infrastructure of our roads doesn’t seem to be getting any better.
 They say improving roads would mean less wear and tear on cars.

 “We do not have to repair our car every six months.
-Have to break for a pothole, having strucks, and suspension repaired once a year.
-You know those are big costs,” says Fisher.
+Have to break for a pothole, having struts and suspension repaired once a year.
+You know, those are big costs,” says Fisher.

 Many say it’s also time to do something about improving Louisiana’s mental health.

-“Because in the city there are a lot of people that have mental health issues.
+“Because in the city, there are a lot of people who have mental health issues.
 We are going to keep a homeless population as long as there are mental issues that are not being addressed,” says Williams.

 Education is also a major topic.
 Voter say as long as school safety and teacher pay are not a top priority, Louisiana’s education system will continue to fail.